bishwaG/Nextpie/docs/python-from-source.md

 cd Python-3.9.21

 ## Configure
-## Here we are using /opt/Python-3.9.21 as a installation path.
+## Here we are using /opt/Python-3.9.21 as an installation path.
 ## Provide a path where you have read and write access
 INSTALL_APATH=/opt/Python-3.9.21
 ./configure --enable-optimizations --enable-shared --prefix=$INSTALL_APATH